 This report has explained what is meant by disinformation and why it poses a significant threat to democracies.
 This section sets out the framework for this report.
-We identify three key factors ('enablers') that contribute to the spread of disinformation and which erode the functioning of democratic institutions.
-These 'enablers' include regulatory environment which in disinformation operates, distrust of institutions, and political polarization.
+We identify three key factors ("enablers") that contribute to the spread of disinformation and erode the functioning of democratic institutions.
+These "enablers" include the regulatory environment in which disinformation operates, distrust of institutions, and political polarization.
 Regulatory options against disinformation include content moderation of digital platforms such as those operated by large tech firms.
-We focus on the existence of checks for false information and mechanism to delete or flag content if necessary.
+We focus on the existence of checks for false information and a mechanism to delete or flag content if necessary.
 We follow a traffic light system by using red, yellow, and green to express the different levels of threat as shown in Table 3.
 Red shows a complete lack of regulations, yellow indicates partial and incomplete regulation, and green means a regulatory environment that is effective at combating disinformation.